keyserfaty/react-redux-blog-seed/README.md

 App will run from `http://localhost:8080`

 ## Structure explanation
 The project is divided into two main folders: `components` and `state`.
-The aim was to have a very clear separation of concerns where the files that were used across the whole app would be visible to every component.

-As most components tend to interact with the state of the app (i.e. the actions and reducers) the state was kept in a separate folder where the actions and reducers wouldn't have to be component or view specific.
-Because of that the state folder reproduces the structure of the actual app state:
+When an app starts to scale is usually hard to keep the actions and reducers of the app component or view related because some components start to interact with actions and reducers from other components.
+Because of this, the state of the app was kept in a separate folder and the files inside of it try to reproduce the structure of the actual app `state`.
+This way things are easy to find and to work with.

     .state
     ├── Entities